chapnickc/chapnickc.github.io/blog/keyboards/keyboards.md

 ![Sweep](/blog/keyboards/sweep.png)

 The complete transition takes time, just like playing any other instrument.
-At a current typing speed over 101 WPM, while using advanced workflow tooling such as vim, tmux and i3—I absolutely demand that velocity be matched.
+At a current typing speed over 101 WPM, and fluency with advanced workflow tooling such as vim, tmux and i3—I absolutely demand that velocity be matched.
 It will be well worth the investment and will open new neural pathways and efficiencies in typing.